Reactive Molecular Dynamics¶

 reset_timestep 0

-Then, let us densify the system to a target value of \(0.9~\text{g/cm}^3\) by manually shrinking the simulation box at a constant rate.
+Then, let us densify the system to a target value of \(0.9~\text{g/cm}^3\) by imposing the shrinking of the simulation box at a constant rate.
 The dimension parallel to the CNT axis is maintained fixed because the CNT is periodic in that direction.
 Add the following commands to mixing.lmp:

 velocity all create 530 9845 dist gaussian rot yes